RMaarefdoust/Unigram-Bigram-Lyrics-Genre-Classification/README.md

 |-- your_script.py
 |-- README.md
 ```
 Ensure your lyrics files are organized in the `TM_CA1_Lyrics` directory, and the test data is in `test.tsv`.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments

 - This script uses the Natural Language Toolkit (NLTK) library for tokenization and sentiment analysis.
 - Special thanks to the course instructor for the assignment.

-Feel free to customize this template to fit your project's specific details and requirements.